2019 was a challenge for the medical device industry

 So involve your Sales Training partners as early and as often as possible in your the development of your brand platform.
 They can help you build the strongest possible communication strategy, and help you ensure that the right messages are being clearly and consistently delivered to your customers every time.

 When you’re marketing an innovative medical device with a one-of-a-kind design or first-in-class functionality, it’s easy to get excited about promoting the remarkable features of your product.
 Unfortunately, when your category comes under intense scrutiny, skeptical customers may be far more likely to see flashy new features as a distraction than a differentiator.

 Start winning back their confidence by pivoting back to the proof and purpose behind your technology: not why they should be wowed by your innovation, but why they can trust your product to deliver on a real clinical need.
-That means less “transformative,” “unrivaled,” and “breakthrough” in your messaging, and more simple, straightforward facts about the benefits of your device.
+That means less “transformative,” “unrivaled,” and “breakthrough” in your messaging, and more simple, straightforward facts about the value of your device — for practitioners and patients.
 Highlight differentiating features and functionality, of course.
-But wherever possible, elevate the clinical evidence and purposeful engineering behind every function.
+But wherever possible, elevate the clinical evidence and the real, tangible, reimbursable benefits of using your technology.

 4. Be part of the continuing customer conversation

 For many medical device brands, this can be the hard part.
 It means more than supporting your reps through tough customer conversations.
 It means having a presence in channels where your customers — professionals and patients — are already sharing their stories, opinions, and concerns.
 It means positioning brands where those customers can send that feedback directly to you — and being ready to capture, evaluate, and respond to it.
 That can mean Facebook, YouTube, Twitter, or LinkedIn, as well as live events and discussions, depending on your customer.
 But it always means having a rigorous response-and-triage plan in place to manage your brand communications through those channels.